-Performance Hurdled Stock Units ("PHSUs") were granted as part of the LTI mix in 2020, consistent with prior years.
-PHSUs will vest ratably at target over three years based on absolute ROTCE performance.
-If the performance requirement is not satisfied for a given period, the portion of the stock award that is scheduled to vest on the vesting date immediately following that performance period will not vest and will be forfeited unless otherwise determined by the NCG Committee.
+PHSUs.
+PHSUs were granted as part of the LTI mix in 2021, consistent with prior years.
+PHSUs will vest ratably at target each year over three years based on achievement of an absolute ROTCE performance hurdle for each year.
+If the performance hurdle is not satisfied for a given year, the portion of the stock award that is scheduled to vest on the vesting date immediately following that annual performance period will not vest and will be forfeited unless otherwise determined by the NCG Committee.
+Any dividend equivalents credited during the annual performance period are accrued and paid in cash when the PHSUs vest and are paid.
+The first tranche of PHSUs granted to the NEOs in 2021 vested with respect to the 2021 performance year, based on satisfaction of the ROTCE hurdle as determined in the first quarter of 2022.

-M&T reintroduced stock options for executive officers, including the NEOs, in 2018 and gave a portion of the 2019 performance year LTI awards in the form of stock options as well.
-Vesting of the stock option awards granted to the NEOs in 2020 is scheduled to occur on a graduated basis with 33% vesting on February 5, 2021, an additional 33% vesting on February 5, 2022 and the remaining 34% vesting on February 5, 2023.
+Sock Options.
+M&T also awards a portion of the 2020 performance year LTI awards in the form of stock options.
+Stock options align our NEO's interests with those of shareholders by providing value only if M&T's stock price increases from the date that the stock option is granted.
+In addition, the vesting schedule for the stock options promotes retention of our NEOs.
+Vesting of the stock option awards granted to the NEOs for 2020 performance is scheduled to vest ratably over three years.
 Stock options create close alignment with shareholder experience, and due to their ten-year term, support M&T's business strategy and compensation philosophy by providing a link to long-term business objectives and sustained long-term value creation.

-M&T believes that great companies are always adapting and evolving, and the NCG Committee sought to strengthen the link between company performance and executive compensation.
-To this end, in 2019, the NCG Committee continued to diversify the LTI portfolio by adding PVSUs for executive officers (including NEOs).
-PVSUs will cliff vest after three years based on absolute and relative ROTCE performance over the three-year performance period, with final payout values ranging from 0% to 150% of target.
+PVSUs.
+The NCG Committee also grants PVSUs, which cliff vest after three years based on absolute and relative average ROTCE performance over the three-year performance period, with final payout values ranging from 0% to 150% of target.
 In addition, the PVSUs have accrued reinvested dividend equivalent units which will pay out at the time the underlying shares vest and are subject to the same performance payout percentage.

-PVSU Performance Metrics Absolute ROTCE Payout Relative ROTCE Payout(1) Above Absolute Maximum - payout is 150% regardless of relative performance ≥17% 150% N/A 150% Performance between these two Absolute ROTCE gatekeepers is assessed relative to the peer group 5% to < 17 % Payout by relative ROTCE Scale >75th %'ile 50th %'ile 25th %'ile <25th %'ile 150% 100% 75% 50% Below Absolute Threshold - payout is zero, regardless of relative performance < 5% 0% N/A 0%
+PVSU Performance Metrics Absolute ROTCE Payout Relative ROTCE Payout(1) Above Absolute Maximum - payout is 150% regardless of relative performance ≥17% 150% N/A 150% Performance between these two Absolute ROTCE gatekeepers is assessed relative to the peer group 5% to < 17 % Payout by relative ROTCE Scale >75th %'ile 50th %'ile 25th %'ile <25th %'ile 150% 100% 75% 50% Below Absolute Threshold - payout is zero, regardless of relative performance < 5% 0% N/A 0% fully at risk (i.e., below 5% ROTCE, the payout is zero), the NCG Committee felt there should be a higher payout floor to balance the risk and promote retention.
+All of the LTI awards are fully at risk as stock options are worthless without stock appreciation and the PHSUs are subject to annual performance hurdles with no downside protection (i.e., they vest at target or not at all).
+Going forward, M&T will continue to monitor, evaluate, and modify this program as needed to ensure continued evolution in line with our business strategy and compensation philosophy.